 Many SaaS companies overlook a key component of their business strategy: Security.
-From password management to secure coding to aligning with regulatory standards, SaaS companies miss what’s important at the beginning, and are often forced to address security only when it becomes too late.
+From password management to secure coding to aligning with regulatory standards, SaaS companies often forego information security at the beginning and are often forced to address security only when it becomes too late.

 There may also be a lack of understanding of how important having a strong security approach is for a SaaS vendor selling to enterprise companies.
 Hackers are increasingly targeting supply chains, knowing that lax security postures in vendors give them an easy backdoor into bigger companies.
 Sometimes SaaS companies think they have the right certifications, tests, or standards in place until they receive a questionnaire from a client asking them to explain their security policies — which they then can’t.

-The good thing is that SaaS companies can take immediate actions to begin putting together a security plan.
+The good thing is that SaaS companies can take immediate actions to begin putting together an information security plan.
 And more mature companies can always take steps to strengthen and expand their policies too.
 Here are a few ways to start.

 Hold a security meeting to get everyone pointed in the same direction when it comes to having a security-minded focus — not just senior leadership, but every department.
 Invite key team members, and create a plan: